nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_DeepDive.md

 ## Part III: Real-World Use Cases

-You are absolutely right.
-While we covered the *mechanics* of OIDC, the best way to understand its value is to see exactly where and why architectural teams choose to implement it in the wild.

 Here are four of the most common, real-world scenarios where OIDC is the undisputed gold standard, complete with practical examples of the problems it solves.

 ### 9.1 The "Social Login" (Consumer Applications / B2C)